Park City, UT

 The Park City Water Department, as required by the United States Environmental Protection Agency (EPA) and the Utah State Division of Drinking Water (DDW), annually publishes the Water Quality Consumer Confidence Report (CCR) (Leer en Español).
 The CCR provides information about the sources of water and the treatment facilities that are operated by Water Department staff in addition to other EPA required information.
 The CCR reports the highest and lowest levels of each parameter that is detected from the sources that supply water to the distribution system.
 Many other parameters are tested for and if they are not detected EPA recommends against including these parameters in the CCR.
 The CCR also includes results for some parameters that are collected in the distribution system, such as total coliforms, chlorine residuals, disinfectant by-products, and others from within buildings, such as lead and copper.

-Water Quality in Your Neighborhood
+Water Quality in your Neighborhood

 As part of Park City Water Department's commitment to water quality, testing has been significantly expanded beyond that required by EPA and DDW.
 Samples are being collected within the distribution system at locations that represent water being delivered to homes and businesses throughout the system.
 For Information about Water Quality in Your Neighborhood click here.